 12 - 14 years

-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.
 Early exposure to handling is important for the foot-sensitive Basenji.

 Common Health Issues